Proudly diverse, intentionally inclusive

 - Educational training opportunities to increase your team’s understanding of the principles of equity, diversity and inclusion.

-- Equity data and diversity resources to help you plan and make decisions.
+- Equity data and diversity resources to help you plan and make decisions with intention.